Waitress Resume Format

 Good for Career Changers

-Merges a strong skills overview with a chronological timeline of your work experience.
-Suitable for those moving into waitressing from other fields like retail, customer service, or food prep.
-Emphasizes transferable abilities while maintaining an easy-to-follow format.
+Merges a strong skills overview with chronological job history.
+Ideal for those switching into serving from roles like bartending, retail, or hospitality.
+Emphasizes transferable skills while keeping a recruiter-friendly setup.

 Hybrid / Combination